 If your leo seems to be suffering and in pain (as said, stress symptoms can signal that), you can discuss the idea of humane euthanasia with your vet.
 Euthanasia, or “putting to sleep,” means ending the life of a gravely ill animal with the least discomfort and suffering possible.

-Always consider the possibility of euthanasia only with your vet – and the one who specialized in reptiles and exotic animals.
+Always consider the possibility of euthanasia only with your vet – and the one who specializes in reptiles and exotic animals.

-I have to emphasize this point because online communities often offer advice on how to end the life of a suffering gecko at home – and you can find all kinds of misleading and outright wrong ideas.
+I have to emphasize this point because online communities frequently offer advice on ending the life of a suffering gecko at home – and you can find all kinds of misleading and outright wrong ideas.
 Reptile euthanasia is a serious matter that requires a lot of experience to do it right.
 Any ill attempts can cause additional pain to an already suffering leo.

 The best we can do for each pet leo is to ensure an excellent quality of life – and help that life last as many years as possible.
 With leopard geckos, that figure can reach 20 or more.
 That’s two decades of joy with your smiling lizard.